Baby Friendly Apricot Muffin Recipe

 I think one thing I want to add about my recipes is they are very adaptable.
 These are my baby friendly, fresh apricot muffins but the apricot can be easily substituted for a lot of different fruit if you have something else on hand you need to use up.
 My main goal was to always keep it as easy and simple as possible for a stressed out, time poor mum who wants give her son a variety of healthy snack options.
 These are also great for freezing too.
 It's so great having them on hand to grab and just quickly defrost in the microwave.

 The last thing I'll say before I jump in is, I use silicon mini-muffin and mini-loaf tins and I honestly think these are one of the greatest inventions ever.
 You don't have to grease them or line them with anything and the clean up on them is an absolute breeze too.
 I highly recommend them if you want to make your life easier and they are the perfect size for little hands and tummies to handle.
-This is an affiliate link and I get a commission for purchases made through this link, all views on this product are my own.

 Baby Friendly Apricot Muffin Recipe